tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 ```

 This function should *restore* the state of your scanner based the bytes that were previously written by the `serialize` function.
 It is called with a pointer to your scanner, a pointer to the buffer of bytes, and the number of bytes that should be read.
+It is good practice to explicitly erase your scanner state variables at the start of this function, before restoring their values from the byte buffer.

 #### Scan